What is a Property?

 Exporting Property Data

-You can export property data to a CSV to analyze outside of Heap.
-To do so, select the checkmark next to them where they are listed on the Properties page, then click Export Metadata.
+You can export property data to a CSV to analyze outside Heap.
+To do so, select the checkmark next to them where they are listed on the properties page, then click Export Metadata.

 You’ll be prompted to select which types of metadata you want to export.
 Make your selections, then click Export Properties to download the file.